alexbuzzbee/CoffeeScript-OS/README.md

 ### Commit messages

-Phrase commit messages like you're giving orders to the codebase, without periods, and with proper capitalization: `Add system/Whatever class`
+Phrase commit messages like you're giving orders to the codebase, without periods, and with proper capitalization, like `Add the system/Whatever class` or `Add a test for whatever in the system/Whatever constructor.
+Fixes #9.`.

 ### File naming